deepjyoti30/ytmdl/README.md

   --nolocal             Don't search locally for the song before downloading.
   --format FORMAT       The format in which the song should be downloaded.
                         Default is [MP3].
+Available options are [m4a] --trim, -t            Trim out the audio from the song.
+Use underlying speech and music segmentation engine to determine and keep only the music in the file.
+Useful in songs where there are speeches, noise etc before/after the start of the song.
+Default is false.
-Available options are [m4a] --version             show the program version number and exit
+  --version             show the program version number and exit

 Metadata: